swainechen/chenlab-training/websites/gis-aws/content/13-ShareAMI/02-ShareAMI.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMI.png)

-5. Next click on **Actions** and click on **Modify Image Permissions**.
+5. Next click on **Actions** and click on **Edit AMI Permissions**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMIPermissions.png)

-6. In the **Modify Image Permissions** dialog type in the AWS Account Number in the **AWS Account Number** field and click on **Add Permissions**.
+6. Under the **Edit AMI Permissions** leave the default settings and click on **Add account ID** under Shared accounts.
+Type in the AWS Account ID into the field and click on **Share AMI**.
 Be absolutely sure to clarify the correct AWS Account Number with your collaborator.

-The AWS Account Number can be found here
+The AWS Account ID appears here

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMIAWSAccNum.png)